empowerID/empowernow_docs/docs/services/bff/how-to/admin-quickstart.md

 5) PDP mapping sanity
    - Confirm your endpoint appears in `pdp.yaml:endpoint_map` and allows the action

+Developer SDKs
+- Python and JS SDKs: `/docs/sdks/index.md`.
+Link there for client install and API usage examples instead of inlining code in how‑tos.

 If any step fails, see Runbooks and QA Test Execution.